figaw/praqma.com/_posts/2014-06-18-GiJeLi-tool-stack-howto.md

     cd cd CoDe-U.github.io/
     jekyll serve

-Open your browser on go to `http://localhost:4000` and you should see the CoDe:U web page.
+Open your browser and go to `http://localhost:4000` and you should see the CoDe:U web page.

-...which you can also see at [www.codeu.eu](http://www.codeu.eu)
+...which you can also see at [www.code-conf.com](http://www.code-conf.com)

 Every time you change the content of the files in directory you'll have to build the HTML again simply by running: